Giftbit/lightrail-stripe-java/README.md

 ## Dependencies ##

-The only dependecies of this library are `lightrail-client` and `stripe-java`.
+The only dependency of this library are `lightrail-client` and `stripe-java`.

 ```xml
 <dependency>